yashchutake/yashchutake/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 # 💫 About Me:
-As a software developer student with expertise in Java, React.js, MERN Stack, and Android Development, I am actively seeking a good position in the industry.
-My primary focus is on GitHub, a widely-used platform for version control and collaborative software development.
+As a Software Developer with expertise in Java, MERN Stack & Android Development, I am actively seeking a good position in the industry.GitHub a widely-used platform for version control and collaborative software development.
 Here is a summary of my skills and experience:

 Frameworks / Libraries - Android (Java), Bootstrap, React.Js
 Programming Languages - Java (Advance), C / C++, JavaScript, Python(Basic),PHP <br>